 - 1. The investigator or designee must confirm that appropriate conditions (eg, temperature) have been maintained during transit for all study interventions received and any discrepancies are reported and resolved before use of the study intervention. - 2.
 Only participants enrolled in the study may receive study intervention and only authorized site staff may supply, prepare, and/or administer study intervention. - 3.
 All study interventions must be stored in a secure, environmentally controlled, and monitored (manual or automated recording) area in accordance with the labeled storage conditions with access limited to the investigator and authorized site staff.
 At a minimum, daily minimum and maximum temperatures for all site storage locations must be documented and available upon request.
 Data for nonworking days must indicate the minimum and maximum temperatures since previously documented upon return to business. - 4.
 Any excursions from the study intervention label storage conditions should be reported to Pfizer upon discovery along with actions taken.
 The site should actively pursue options for returning the study intervention to the labeled storage conditions, as soon as possible.
 Once an excursion is identified, the study intervention must be quarantined and not used until Pfizer provides permission to use the study intervention.
-Specific details regarding the excursion definition and information to report for each excursion will be provided to the site in the IPM. - 5.
-Any storage conditions stated in the SRSD will be superseded by the storage conditions stated on the label.
-See the IPM for storage conditions of the study intervention once reconstituted. - 6.
-Study interventions should be stored in their original containers and in accordance with the labels.
-Refer to DAI/IPM for cap mini tablets mixed with applesauce/yogurt/chocolate pudding/water. - 7.
+Specific details regarding the excursion definition and information to report for each excursion will be provided to the site in the IPM.

+- 5. Any storage conditions stated in the SRSD will be superseded by the storage conditions stated on the label. - 6.
+Study interventions should be stored in their original containers and in accordance with the labels. - 7.
 The investigator, institution, head of the medical institution (where applicable), or authorized site staff is responsible for study intervention accountability, reconciliation, and record maintenance (ie, receipt, reconciliation, and final disposition records), such as the IPAL or sponsor-approved equivalent.
 All study interventions will be accounted for using a study intervention accountability form/record. - 8.
 Further guidance and information for the final disposition of unused study interventions are provided in the PCRU's local/site procedures.
 All destruction must be adequately documented.
 If destruction is authorized to take place at the investigator site, the investigator must ensure that the materials are destroyed in compliance with applicable environmental regulations, institutional policy, and any special instructions provided by Pfizer. - 9.
 Upon identification of a product complaint, notify the sponsor within 1 business day of discovery as described in the IPM.